-I wanted to title this blog “Halfway to Eighty”, but it didn’t have quite the same feel that my “Halfway to Eighteen” blog did so I went with something else.
+I wanted to title this blog “Halfway to Eighty”, but it didn’t have quite the same feeling that my “Halfway to Eighteen” blog did so I went with something else.
 I have to admit, I am not a big birthday person.
 I never was.
-I don’t love all of the attention, unless of course I am standing next to my Pigs, then center-stage is where it’s at.
+I don’t love all of the attention unless of course, I am standing next to my Pigs, then center-stage is where it’s at.
 However, this birthday is a bit of a milestone so I decided to acknowledge it.
 This is a big one.
 Today, I turned 40.

 I have been reflecting for a while now on how I feel about turning forty years old in what seems like just the blink of an eye, or faster.
 I have gone back and forth about what I was going to write today.
 Initially, I thought I would write a list of 40 of my greatest accomplishments since birth.
 Truth be told, it felt a little self-indulgent.
 I ditched that idea.
 Next.